Malika El Aroud: Biography

-In 2001 El Aroud joined her husband in Afghanistan, living in a camp at Jalalabad.
-Her husband was sent on a suicide mission by Al-Qaeda to assassinate the anti-Taliban resistance leader Ahmad Shah Massoud.
 The widowed El Aroud was then repatriated to Belgium, where she stood trial along with 22 others for complicity in Massoud's murder.
 She claimed that she was doing humanitarian work and knew nothing of her husband's mission and was acquitted due to lack of evidence.
 "Your ideas are very extreme, but I cannot sentence you for them," said the judge.